 Veterans and Franchising: Be the Boss

-There are a number of programs that veterans can take advantage of in transitioning into franchising opportunities.
+There are several programs that veterans can take advantage of in transitioning into franchising opportunities.
 The IFA’s VetFran initiative states that the franchise industry has committed to hiring and recruiting 80,000 veterans and military spouses as team members and franchise business owners through 2014.
-This initiative and the commitment from franchisors has opened up advanced resources to these veterans through training, financial assistance, and industry support, many franchisors value the business traits of veterans and offer pricing breaks,financing, and other incentives.
-The government and other non-profit organizations has also stepped up their game to grow business opportunities for veterans and their spouses.
+This initiative and the commitment from franchisors have opened up advanced resources to these veterans through training, financial assistance, and industry support, many franchisors value the business traits of veterans and offer pricing breaks, financing, and other incentives.
+The government and other non-profit organizations have also stepped up their game to grow business opportunities for veterans and their spouses.
 More Information can be found on the VetFran website or www.vetfran.com.

-Right At Home has identified that 10 percent of their franchise system are veterans and were named to the 2013 Top 100 Franchises for veterans by Franchise Business Review.
-In addition to a relatively low-cost startup investment, Right at Home Franchise is also a member of VetFran,which allows the brand to offer a 10 percent discount off the franchise fee, making it extremely appealing to veterans who look to continue their lives of service by serving those seniors in need in their communities.
-For more information on the discounts Right At Home provides to Veterans,fill out the franchise information kit.
+Right At Home has identified that 10 percent of their franchise system are veterans and was named to the 2013 Top 100 Franchises for veterans by Franchise Business Review.
+In addition to a relatively low-cost startup investment, Right at Home Franchise is also a member of VetFran, which allows the brand to offer a 10 percent discount off the franchise fee, making it extremely appealing to veterans who look to continue their lives of service by serving those seniors in need in their communities.
+For more information on the discounts Right At Home provides to Veterans, fill out the franchise information kit.